aws-samples/amazon-sagemaker-amazon-routing-challenge-sol/README.md

                                          # by preprocessing.py
 ```

 ## Step 5.
-Train the PPM model
+Train the PPM model locally
-This step trains the [Prediction by Partial Matching (PPM for short)](https://en.wikipedia.org/wiki/Prediction_by_partial_matching) model.
+We train the [Prediction by Partial Matching (PPM)](https://en.wikipedia.org/wiki/Prediction_by_partial_matching) model.
 In our work, the PPM model is used as a sequential probability model for generating synthetic zone sequences.
 ```bash
 # train the PPM model
 python train.py --train_zdf_fn data/${train_data_dir}/zone_list/actual_zone-train.csv
 ```

 ## Step 6.
 Upload the trained model to S3
-We upload the PPM model to S3 so that the subsequent SageMake processing job can access the model for zone sequence generation.
+We upload the PPM model to S3 so that the subsequent SageMake processing job can access the model to generate zone sequences.
 ```bash
 # optional - set `${s3_model_prefix}` with your own S3 model prefix
 export s3_model_prefix=almrc
 aws s3 cp aro_ppm_train_model.joblib s3://${bucket_name}/models/${s3_model_prefix}/
 ```

 ## Step 7.
-Run route generation locally
+Generate sequence locally as a test
 We run the inferernce for route generation locally (e.g. on your laptop or desktop) for the purpose of debugging or understanding the inner workings of our approach.
 ```bash
 # test inference locally